 Many devices – from computers to electronic lighting ballasts – are “DC-native” and require the incoming AC power supply to be converted to DC, and that takes a toll on efficiency, Patterson says.

-Companies like Armstrong World Industries and Nextek Power stems have developed strategies to address this inefficiency.
+Companies like Armstrong World Industries and Nextek Power Systems have developed strategies to address this inefficiency.

 “Instead of converting at every device, you can aggregate the rectification of AC to DC with a small DC power system called a microgrid,” Patterson says, adding that this addresses energy waste and improves efficiency in single-digit percentages.